patrickgold/mastermind-console/README.md

 ## How to build this project

-Currently the project is only written in C and can be compiled both on Windows and Linux machines, but in near future it will also be present in other programming languages like C++, C# and of course Python.

 ### Compiling in Visual Studio 2017

 Just copy all three files (mastermind.c, mastermind.h and main.c) in a VS Project and then run the code with hitting F5.